 Israel’s Jewish and Arab citizens live together in one small nation, but bring dramatically different narratives to their shared land and citizenship.
 Understanding the Arab minority narrative means that we do not demand adherence to Zionist principles as a condition of our support.
 Achieving meaningful coexistence between these two populations will require patience, dialogue and mutual respect, including the freedom to disagree about Israel’s most difficult and existential issues.

 The New Israel Fund is committed to strengthening democracy in Israel, supports freedom of speech and promotes non-violent means of expression of belief and conscience.
 We oppose any attempt to criminalize the legitimate expression of support for any non-violent strategy or tactic, including the global BDS movement which we do not ourselves support.

 The NIF does oppose the global (or general) BDS movement, views the use of these tactics as counterproductive, and is concerned that segments of this movement seek to undermine the existence of the state of Israel as a Jewish homeland.

 NIF will not fund global BDS activities against Israel nor support organizations that have global BDS programs.

-However, NIF opposes the occupation and subsequent settlement activities.
-NIF will thus not exclude support for organizations that discourage the purchase of goods or use of services from settlements.
+However, NIF opposes the occupation and settlement activities.
+NIF will thus not exclude support for organizations that lawfully discourage the purchase of goods or use of services from settlements.